-I have over 25 years experience in the healthcare industry operating companies that develop innovative training and education programs in human health for diverse organizations.
-I have also been involved in technology start-ups in the digital content and informatics fields.
-My love for my dog led me to co-found healthcareforpets.com because I want to develop great tools and programs to help pet owners manage their pet’s health and well-being.
+Paul has over 27 years of experience in the healthcare industry operating companies that develop innovative training and education programs in human health for diverse organizations.
+He has also been involved in a number of technology start-ups in the digital content and informatics fields.
+The love for his dog Scout led him to co-found healthcareforpets.com because he wanted to develop tools and resources to help other pet owners manage their pet’s health and well-being.

 Disclaimer: healthcareforpets.com and its team of veterinarians does not endorse any products or services mentioned in any responses and answers.
 All advice presented by our veterinarians is not meant to replace a regular physical exam and consultation with your primary veterinarian.
 We always encourage you to seek medical advice from your regular veterinarian.